Section 221(g) of the Immigration and Nationality Act

 Sometimes, the initiation or outcome of these investigations can be erroneous.
 For example, a consular officer may mistakenly believe that an applicant has a background in a technology that is on the Technology Alert List; a consular investigator may visit the wrong office address; a secretary who picks up the phone at the applicant’s place of employment may tell the consular caller that no such person works there when in fact the applicant does work there; a business database may show that a company has been liquidated, but the business is in fact operating; a consular officer may be attempting to impermissibly re-adjudicate a previously-approved employment petition by requiring additional documentation or sending it back to USCIS.

 This is why it is necessary to be proactive in dealing with a 221(g) decision by a consular officer.
 Applicants should cooperate with reasonable consular requests, but also seek to aggressively challenge questionable requests, overreaching demands, and protracted delays in processing.
+To see how we have helped individuals overcome 221(g), please visit the Case Studies section.
 If your application is pending under Section 221(g), please contact us to discuss your situation.